Exclusive Data: It Takes 21 Communications to Resolve a Typical Auto Insurance Claim

 If you deal with insurance claims, then you likely realize that managing these claims involves a great deal of communication – both with claimants and with third-party vendors such as assessors, lawyers, and auto repair shops.
 Managing those claims effectively requires adjusters not only to communicate well, but also to keep track of the critical information from their communications.

 To show just how many communications are involved in processing and settling a typical claim, we at Five Sigma have analyzed data covering hundreds of thousands of communications from our U.S.-based customers in recent months.
-Since our claims management solution stands out for automatically recording both incoming and outgoing communications for claims adjusters, this data offers a comprehensive look at the scope of adjusters’ communications with both claimants and vendors.
+Since our intelligent claims software stands out for automatically recording both incoming and outgoing communications for claims adjusters, this data offers a comprehensive look at the scope of adjusters’ communications with both claimants and vendors.

 Taken together, our findings underscore how important it is for claims adjusters to have a comprehensive, streamlined solution for communicating with claimants and vendors.

 Auto insurance claims typically require more communications than home or pet claims